 Other than those two unfortunate experiences, we had a great time lounging by the pool or on the beach in Goa and getting ripped off at the Wednesday flea market by the beach.

-Kerala is a fairly touristy little town that people mainly visit to take house boat rides around the backwaters.
-We were no exception.
-We rented a lovely boat where we were treated like royalty and ate delicious food while we lounged around enjoying the scenery.
+We rented a lovely (and giant) houseboat in Alleppey where we were treated like royalty and ate delicious food while we lounged around enjoying the scenery.
 It was fun and relaxing but definitely doesn’t give one any sense of culture or history like most of the other cities in India.

 We also saw a rather performance of Kathakali which involves massive amounts of makeup and bizarre face masks.

 India is one of my top 5 countries that I’ve visited to date.
 As I write about it now I’m dying to go back and see all of the cities that I missed on my first trip.
 However, it is also the most challenging country I’ve ever visited so if you’ve never really traveled before, you may find it to be a nightmare.